 What are thesis statements and why are they important?

-This is the first of three lessons about Thesis Statements.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Thesis Statements.
+To complete this short reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of introductory thesis statement